-The only way to tell if you need a root canal or tooth extraction is to come visit us at Glisten Dental.
-If your tooth is seriously infected, it can pose a threat to the rest of your mouth as well as your overall wellbeing.
+The only way to tell if you need a root canal or tooth extraction is to come visit us at Glisten Dental Care of Tulsa.
+If your tooth is seriously infected, it can pose a threat to the rest of your mouth as well as your overall well-being.

-To eliminate the harmful bacteria while preserving as much of your natural tooth as possible, Dr. Nauman may recommend a root canal to remove all the infected tissues.
-However, if the tooth cannot be saved, a tooth extraction may be needed to prevent the infection from spreading and damaging the rest of your smile.
-While Dr. Nauman will do everything she can to avoid these treatments, your health is her top priority.
-She has the experience and training to perform either right here in her Tulsa practice to quickly relieve your pain and correct your problematic teeth.
+To eliminate the harmful bacteria while preserving as much of your natural tooth as possible, Dr. Hammond may recommend a root canal to remove all the infected tissue.
+However, if the tooth cannot be saved, tooth extraction may be needed to prevent the infection from spreading and damaging the rest of your smile.
+While Dr. Hammond will do everything she can to avoid these treatments, your health is her top priority.
+She has the experience and training to perform either procedure right here in our Tulsa practice to quickly relieve your pain and correct the issues at-hand.

-If routine care tends to make you feel anxious, you may be very reluctant to seek help even in the midst of a dental emergency.
-However, you can take confidence knowing that we always go above and beyond to make every appointment as pleasant as possible.
-In some cases, Dr. Nauman may offer sedation dentistry options to take the stress out of your visit so you can comfortably sit back and relax while we repair your smile.
+If routine dental care tends to make you feel anxious, you may be very reluctant to seek help even amid a dental emergency.
+However, you can feel more confident knowing that we always go above and beyond to make every appointment as pleasant as possible.
+In some cases, Dr. Hammond may offer sedation dentistry options to take the stress out of your visit so you can comfortably sit back and relax while we repair your smile.

-Should I Go to The ER or My Emergency Dentist?
+Should I go to the ER or an emergency dentist?